Cheap Flights to San Juan (SJU)

 Terminal Layout

 Luis Muñoz Marín International Airport (SJU) has 4 concourses (A, B, C, D).
-JetBlue dominates Concourse C, Spirit uses Concourse A, and Delta/American share Concourse B. The airport is modern and well-maintained with free WiFi throughout.
+JetBlue dominates Concourse C, and Delta/American share Concourse B. The airport is modern and well-maintained with free WiFi throughout.
 TSA PreCheck and Global Entry lanes are available.

 Domestic Flight Experience